 We are engaging in business development efforts to maximize the value of AspyreRx and our platform in non-dilutive ways.
-We are exploring opportunities to partner with pharmaceutical, medical device, and technology companies that have a strategic interest in digital health or have the organizational infrastructure to support the successful commercialization of AspyreRx and our platform.
+In January 2024, we announced a partnership with Glooko, Inc., or Glooko, to accelerate the adoption of AspyreRx to treat T2D in the U.S. This collaboration will enable healthcare providers in the U.S. who use the Glooko platform to identify suitable patients for AspyreRx, facilitate prescriptions and track patients throughout their treatment.
+We continue to explore opportunities to partner with pharmaceutical, medical device, and technology companies that have a strategic interest in digital health or have the organizational infrastructure to support the successful commercialization of AspyreRx and our platform.
 Opportunities may also exist to co-develop novel combination products with a pharmaceutical company operating in the cardiometabolic space.
 In September 2023, the FDA issued draft guidance titled "Regulatory Considerations for Prescription Drug Use-Related Software," which provides clarity about the agency's views and intent to consider the combined effectiveness of pharmaceuticals and digital therapeutic solutions when making drug labeling decisions.
-We believe the FDA draft guidance has the potential to support our business development efforts, and may be particularly relevant in the context of a new subgroup analysis data, which was announced in October 2023, and which reveals that adjunctive use of AspyreRx with standard of care, including GLP-1, led to a substantially greater clinical improvement compared to control participants who did not incorporate AspyreRx into their regimen.
+We believe the FDA draft guidance has the potential to support our business development efforts and may be particularly relevant in the context of a new subgroup analysis data which was announced in October 2023 and which revealed that adjunctive use of AspyreRx with SOC, including GLP-1 receptor agonists, led to a substantially greater clinical improvement compared to control participants who did not incorporate AspyreRx into their regimen.